xiix0/scam/README.md

-You will be audited by the Internal Revenue Service.
+You will be the last person to buy a Chrysler.